Repurposed wooden signs

 Custom signs Dundee

-Painting the panels
+Painting wooden panels

 The signs would be partially exposed, so several coats of satin varnish were painted on both sides.